saltasaurus/Checkers/Checkers/README.md

-# This is an implementation of TechWithTim's Checkers Tutorial
+# Introduction

-Checkers can be played locally or against an AI.
+Checkers is a great game to learn basic strategy Checkers can be played locally or against an AI.
+This is an implementation of TechWithTim's Checkers Tutorial Enjoy!

 # Artificial Intelligence:
 Algorithm=minimax